 - 1 teaspoon Sea Salt Or To Taste

-- 3 teaspoon Sugar or to taste if you prefer sweeter
+- 3 teaspoons Sugar or to taste if you prefer sweeter